 Extraction procedure of Katha and Cutch

-The heartwood disc of selected 5 harvested sample trees were cut to small wood flakes which were ground to fine powder.
-The heart wood powder were then sieved to get uniform size of grounded wooden dust of which 15gms from each selected sample tree were refluxed using 250 ml distilled water for 4 hours.
+The heartwood disc of selected 5 harvested sample trees were cut to small wood flakes, which were ground to fine powder.
+The heart wood powder were then sieved to get uniform size of grounded wooden dust of which 15gms from each selected sample tree were refluxed using 250 ml distilled water for 4 h.
 Then it was filtered using white cotton cloth.
-The left saw dust was refluxed once again with 250 ml distilled water for another 4 hours and then it was filtered by using the white cotton cloth.
+The left saw dust was refluxed once again with 250 ml distilled water for another 4 h and then using the white cotton cloth filtered it.
 After the reflux process, the filterate of each selected was concentrated to 40 ml at 150 °C temperature till attains specific gravity of 1.07.
-The concentrated filterate of all samples were then kept in refrigerator for 48 hours at temperature 5°C to allow the Katha to get settled down.
+The concentrated filtrate of all samples were then kept in refrigerator for 48 h at temperature 5°C to allow the Katha to get settled down.
 After the katha get settled at the bottom of the beaker, the upper layer consisting of Cutch was taken out by using syringeand transferred to another beaker.
-The cutch was again kept in freezer at 5°C for 48 hours for separation of excess katha present in the cutch extracted.
+The cutch was again kept in freezer at 5°C for 48 h for separation of excess katha present in the cutch extracted.
 The Katha and Cutch thus collected in different beakers were oven dried at temperature 55°C. The well dried Cutch and Katha of each sample were scrapped, collected and weighed to obtained their yield .

 2.1.3 Isolation and Separation of Catechin from Katha by TLC

 10 mg of Katha extracted from each sample were taken in separate graduated test tubes and dissolved with 2 ml of methanol of which, one drop (0.03 ml) of each samples was applied on TLC Plate GF254 by using pipette.
 One drop of Standard Catechin was also applied on the same plate as reference.
-The spots on TLC sheets were allowed to dry for 30 minutes at room temperature which was then run with solvent system of Toluene : Ethyl acetate: Formic acid in 10:8:1 ratio up to 11.4 cm.
-The TLC plate was then dried for 10 minutes and observed under UV light where single spot corresponding to the Catechin Standard was identified at RF= 0.29 (Fig.1).
+The spots on TLC sheets were allowed to dry for 30 minutes at room temperature which was then run with solvent system Toluene : Ethyl acetate: Formic acid in 10:8:1 ratio up to 11.4 cm.
+The TLC plate was then dried for 10 minutes and observed under UV light where single spot corresponding to the Catechin Standard was identified at RF 0.29 (Figure 1).
 The Catechin corresponding spot of was cut and dipped in a beaker containing 5 ml methanol (HPLC Grade) till it gets dissolved which was confirmed by visualizing the cutout TLC sheet under UV-VIS Spectrophotometer.
-Then the vacuum filteration was carried out for the Catechin dissolved methanol solution sample to filter any impurity (silica gel) if present .
-After the filteration process, the concentration of catechin solution was made to 10 ml by adding methanol (HPLC Grade) .
+Then the vacuum filtration was carried out for the Catechin dissolved methanol solution sample to filter any impurity (silica gel) if present .
+After the filtration process, the concentration of catechin solution was made to 10 ml by adding methanol (HPLC Grade) .
 The absorbance of Catechin solution was finally recorded at wavelength 276.8nm.
 The Aborbance recorded was then further used to determine the concentration of Catechin using the Standard curve .

 2.1.4 Preparation of Standard Curve of Catechin